RockRaidersInc/ROS-Main/README.md

 ```
 ./src/launchscripts/simulator.sh igvc17
 ```
 The simulator should start.
-If it crases don't fear, press control-c in the terminal and try it again.
+If it crashes press control-c in the terminal and try it again.
 Gazebo often crashes on startup for unknonw reasons.

 ##Starting up the actual rover